MaSe69/dssb/md/30_Julia/julia_10_createDF.md

 Dataframes are not included in the Julia as such.
 The full functionality is split to several packages, particularly to minimize the coding you need to import.

-For a start, the pacakge Dataframes.jl is sufficient.
+For a start, the package Dataframes.jl is sufficient.

 Installing dataframes in Julia: